capport-wg/7710bis/README.md

    5. Added urn:ietf:params:capport:unrestricted URN.

-   6. Notes that the DHCP Code changed from 160 to 114.
+   6. Notes that the DHCPv4 Option Code changed from 160 to 114.

 Appendix C.  Observations From IETF 106 Network Experiment